UCLComputerScience/uclcs-ugy1-summerwelcome/README.md

 Ask for help by posting a message in the [Discussion forum on UCL Extend](https://extend.ucl.ac.uk/mod/forum/view.php?id=44916).

 ## Feedback and corrections
-Please report suggestions or errors at [https://github.com/UCLComputerScience/uclcs-ugy1-summerwelcome/issues](https://github.com/UCLComputerScience/uclcs-ugy1-summerwelcome/issues).
+Please [report suggestions or errors here](https://github.com/UCLComputerScience/uclcs-ugy1-summerwelcome/issues).
 This repository is maintained by [Licia Capra](mailto:l.capra@ucl.ac.uk) and [Sarah Sanders](mailto:sarah.sanders@ucl.ac.uk).

 ## Data protection and privacy
 You should not save any personal data in a notebook.
 Personal data is any data that could be used to identify you.